Spext/analytics.js/Readme.md

 This is a fork of Segment's [analytics.js](https://github.com/segmentio/analytics.js) and [#PR 154](https://github.com/segmentio/analytics.js/pull/514) by rcline.

-This repository houses a pre-built version of `analytics.js` containing every analytics integration supported by Segment.
+This repository houses a pre-built version of `analytics.js` containing analytics integrations supported by Segment.

 ## Quick Start

-1. Clone the repo down `git clone https://github.com/okgrow/analytics.js.git`
+1. Clone the repo
-1. `cd analytics.js`
 1. `npm install && npm run build`
 1. The build will output these two files: `analytics.js` and `analytics.min.js`

-Too reduce the final bundle size, you should remove any integrations that you are not using.
+To reduce the final bundle size, you should remove any integrations that you are not using.
 To do that:

 1. Open up the `lib/integrations.js` file and remove all the integrations that you are not using.
 1. `npm run build`